xakon/xakon.github.io/dev/debian.md

  - [Debian Wiki: Building Tutorial](https://wiki.debian.org/BuildingTutorial).
  - [How to create a Debian `.deb` package][create-deb]:
-   A nice introductionary recipe for buidling `.deb` files, but I have already found more resources under the `Tools`.
+   A nice introductory recipe for building `.deb` files, but I have already found more resources under the `Tools`.
  - [Packaging Python Project to Debian](https://medium.com/@pycoder_boy/packaging-python-project-to-debian-deb-part-1-f01f510d7d10)